-Evasion drills can be done in a variety of different way such as 1v1 or 2v1 drills.
-It is important these drills are performed in a small marked out area so attackers can’t just run around the defender, especially when you want to emphasize CoD manoeuvres.
-The aim is for attacker(s) to evade the defender by trying to deceive the defender.
+Evasion drills can be done in a variety of different ways such as 1v1 or 2v1 drills.
+It is important these drills are performed in a small marked-out area so attackers can’t just run around the defender, especially when you want to emphasize CoD manoeuvres.
+The aim is for the attacker(s) to evade the defender by trying to deceive the defender.

 1v1 Rugby evasion drill